-It is important that these evidences of the African presence in America before the Columbus trip be presented in a clear, academic manner, so that the large number of students in the Schools and Universities can master the facts.
-(Ivan Van Sertima)
+(Ivan Van Sertima) It is important that these evidences of the African presence in America before Columbus' journey are presented in a clear, academic manner, so that the vast number of students in Schools and Universities can master the facts.

 My main point here is the last pre-Columbian trips that occurred between 1312 and 1492.